jlyons210/discord-bot-ol-bootsie/README.md

 ## Version history

+### 0.4.22 (2023-04-23)
+* FR issue #24 - Have OpenAI API generate try-again messages sent as chat responses.
+* Cleanup:
+  * Removed `OPENAI_ORG_ID` from environment settings.

 ### 0.4.21 (2023-04-23)
 * Added `HistoryMessageAnalysis` class that performs mood, sentiment, and tone analysis of `HistoryMessage` messages.
+* Added support for one-off prompt payloads and responses.
+Meant for internal use by the application for generating message analysis and things like error responses sent to chat.
 * Added "break-glass" debug logging by creating a file named `DEBUG` (case-sensitive) to the app working directory.
 This enables debug logging without restarting the application.
 * Cleanup:
   * Updated `Dockerfile` working directory from `/app` to `/usr/src/app`.